Dupont Capital Management Corp Sells 1,011 Shares of Autodesk, Inc. (NASDAQ:ADSK)

-Dupont Capital Management Corp decreased its holdings in shares of Autodesk, Inc. (NASDAQ:ADSK – Free Report) by 2.5% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 38,852 shares of the software company’s stock after selling 1,011 shares during the period.
-Dupont Capital Management Corp’s holdings in Autodesk were worth $9,460,000 as of its most recent SEC filing.
+Dupont Capital Management Corp decreased its position in Autodesk, Inc. (NASDAQ:ADSK – Free Report) by 2.5% during the 4th quarter, according to its most recent filing with the SEC.
+The institutional investor owned 38,852 shares of the software company’s stock after selling 1,011 shares during the period.
+Dupont Capital Management Corp’s holdings in Autodesk were worth $9,460,000 as of its most recent filing with the SEC.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in ADSK.
-O Shaughnessy Asset Management LLC increased its holdings in shares of Autodesk by 86.2% during the third quarter.
-O Shaughnessy Asset Management LLC now owns 9,466 shares of the software company’s stock worth $1,959,000 after buying an additional 4,381 shares in the last quarter.
-CWA Asset Management Group LLC acquired a new stake in shares of Autodesk during the third quarter worth approximately $330,000.
-Carnegie Capital Asset Management LLC increased its holdings in shares of Autodesk by 60.5% in the third quarter.
-Carnegie Capital Asset Management LLC now owns 19,776 shares of the software company’s stock valued at $4,092,000 after purchasing an additional 7,451 shares in the last quarter.
-Columbia Trust Co 01012016 increased its holdings in shares of Autodesk by 13.1% in the fourth quarter.
-Columbia Trust Co 01012016 now owns 4,355 shares of the software company’s stock valued at $1,060,000 after purchasing an additional 503 shares in the last quarter.
-Finally, Matrix Capital Management Company LP acquired a new stake in shares of Autodesk in the second quarter valued at approximately $24,349,000.
+Several other institutional investors have also recently bought and sold shares of ADSK.
+First Manhattan Co. raised its stake in shares of Autodesk by 342.9% during the 1st quarter.
+First Manhattan Co. now owns 155 shares of the software company’s stock worth $33,000 after purchasing an additional 120 shares in the last quarter.
+Operose Advisors LLC bought a new stake in shares of Autodesk during the 3rd quarter worth approximately $35,000.
+AdvisorNet Financial Inc raised its stake in shares of Autodesk by 67.1% during the 4th quarter.
+AdvisorNet Financial Inc now owns 142 shares of the software company’s stock worth $35,000 after purchasing an additional 57 shares in the last quarter.
+Carolinas Wealth Consulting LLC raised its stake in shares of Autodesk by 140.6% during the 1st quarter.
+Carolinas Wealth Consulting LLC now owns 166 shares of the software company’s stock worth $35,000 after purchasing an additional 97 shares in the last quarter.
+Finally, Worth Asset Management LLC acquired a new position in shares of Autodesk during the 1st quarter worth approximately $36,000.
 Institutional investors own 90.24% of the company’s stock.

 Analysts Set New Price Targets

-A number of analysts recently weighed in on ADSK shares.
-Piper Sandler Companies raised their price target on shares of Autodesk from $234.00 to $260.00 and gave the company a “neutral” rating in a report on Friday, March 1st.
-Stifel Nicolaus lifted their target price on shares of Autodesk from $265.00 to $316.00 and gave the stock a “buy” rating in a report on Friday, March 1st.
-Royal Bank of Canada reaffirmed an “outperform” rating and set a $320.00 target price on shares of Autodesk in a report on Monday.
-BMO Capital Markets lifted their price target on shares of Autodesk from $232.00 to $293.00 and gave the stock a “market perform” rating in a research report on Friday, March 1st.
-Finally, Mizuho lifted their price target on shares of Autodesk from $220.00 to $270.00 and gave the stock a “neutral” rating in a research report on Friday, March 1st.
-One equities research analyst has rated the stock with a sell rating, seven have given a hold rating and twelve have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Autodesk currently has an average rating of “Moderate Buy” and a consensus price target of $272.44.
+A number of research firms recently weighed in on ADSK.
+Piper Sandler Companies boosted their target price on Autodesk from $234.00 to $260.00 and gave the stock a “neutral” rating in a report on Friday, March 1st.
+Berenberg Bank boosted their target price on Autodesk from $228.50 to $255.00 in a report on Monday, December 11th.
+Rosenblatt Securities upped their price objective on Autodesk from $265.00 to $290.00 and gave the company a “buy” rating in a report on Friday, March 1st.
+Mizuho upped their target price on Autodesk from $220.00 to $270.00 and gave the company a “neutral” rating in a research report on Friday, March 1st.
+Finally, Stifel Nicolaus upped their target price on Autodesk from $265.00 to $316.00 and gave the company a “buy” rating in a research report on Friday, March 1st.
+One analyst has rated the stock with a sell rating, seven have given a hold rating and twelve have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $272.44.

 About Autodesk